semgrep/semgrep-docs/docs/deepsemgrep.md

 Use DeepSemgrep in the command-line with `semgrep --deep`.

-### Cloning DeepSemgrep testing code repository
+### Cloning the DeepSemgrep testing repository

-DeepSemgrep displays its full value with more files.
-This makes the usual embedded code that you can see in Semgrep examples not useful for demonstrating the capabilities of DeepSemgrep because embedded code from the Semgrep App only displays one rule and one test file at a time.
+DeepSemgrep’s full value is achieved when scanning with more files.
+Semgrep’s usual embedded code examples are not useful for demonstrating the capabilities of DeepSemgrep because embedded code from Semgrep App only displays one rule and one test file at a time.

 To learn by doing, use DeepSemgrep while reading this documentation.
-Follow this document while testing code examples in a [DeepSemgrep testing code repository](https://github.com/returntocorp/deep-semgrep-tests).
+Follow this document while testing code examples in the [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).

 To find code examples used in this document, go to `docs` directory in the DeepSemgrep testing code repository.
 To see the difference between findings of DeepSemgrep compared to Semgrep, in each directory under `docs` run `semgrep --config deep.yaml` (obtain Semgrep findings) and then `semgrep --config deep.yaml . --deep` (obtain DeepSemgrep findings).